leta199/Rejection-Sampling/README.md

 # Rejection Sampling

-Also know as the "accept- reject" method is a way of generating samples of data from a complex probability function.
+Also know as the "accept - reject" method is a way of generating samples of data from a complex probability function.
 We will apply this method to solve problems in order to generate random variables.
 *Statistics is fun!*
 This project will cover: